MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 sudo apt install gedit -y
 ```

+To launch your bashrc file in the editor, enter: `gedit ~/.bashrc`

 ### Install GIMP

 GIMP is a free and open-source raster graphics editor used for image manipulation and image editing, free-form drawing, transcoding between different image file formats, and more specialized tasks.